Merv-Local + Playwright guide

 Any local static server works: for example npx serve merv-reports or python3 -m http.server --directory merv-reports, then open http://localhost:…/index.html.
 In CI, publish the merv-reports folder as an artifact and serve it from your pipeline’s report viewer or object storage with HTTP access.

-Recommended for large suites: keep Playwright-style imports, but resolve them to Merv’s wrapped test via a one-time bridge (Option A).
-Pick your project language below.
+To add Custom Steps and many other merv feature to make your tests more readable and maintainable.
+Recommended for large suites: keep Playwright-style imports, but resolve them to Merv’s wrapped test via a one-time bridge, Pick your project language below.

 1. Create tests/support/playwright-test-bridge.js: